dmuehlemann/RPGV/README.md

 # RPGV
-How to Distribute New Solar Systems in Europe to Reduce Power Generation Variability (RPGV)
+How to Distribute New Solar Systems in Europe to Reduce multi-day Power Generation Variability (RPGV)

 ## Input Data